id-studiolab/Digital-Interfaces/assignments/03-game-controller/index.md

 ## Download and install needed libraries
 For the code to work, we need an additional library that turns our ItsyBitsy into a device that can send keyboard commands to our computer.
 1. Download the[ CircuitPython Library Bundle](https://circuitpython.org/libraries) for Version 8.x.
-If you get an error about an incompetable .mpy file then you need the bundle for version 9.x.
+If you get an error about an incompatible .mpy file then you need the bundle for version 9.x.
 3. Search for the folder names `adafruit_hid` and copy it into the `lib` folder of your `CIRCUITPY` device.

 ---